-Renovation loans are often more difficult to set up than standard home loans, unless you have Loanscope in your corner.
+Renovation loans are often more difficult to set up than standard home loans unless you have Loanscope Home Loan Brokers in your corner.
 They are not a standard financial product, and many people who investigate them simply throw up their hands when they see the application and lending criteria.

 Loanscope has access to a huge range of renovation home loans for investment properties, first home buyers or as part of the refinancing home loan process.
+If you are a doctor or in the medical field we can help with specific loans for medicos.
 We take care of all of the tedious paperwork so that you can concentrate on the fun stuff, like choosing the paint.
-Your renovation loan could either pay for upgrades to your existing home, or help you improve a property that has plenty of potential but just needs a bit of love.
+Your renovation loan could either pay for upgrades to your existing home or help you improve a property that has plenty of potential but just needs a bit of love.

 If you're going to be upgrading your property, it may also be time to upgrade your home loan to factor in the renovation costs.
 Loanscope compares the home loans of more than 30 different lenders to find the right one for you.